This spot has been added by

 A tiny juvenile yellow boxfish hiding below a massive porous coral.

-This spot is located on the south coast of Perhentian Kecil Island, near Petani Beach Chalets, Villamas Perhentian Resort and Alunan Resort.
-If you are not staying in one of these accommodations, you can reach the spot freely on foot via the trails that run along the south side of the island.
-It’s about a 1 km walk from the main pier and 2.5 km from Coral Bay.
+If you are not staying at one of these accommodations, you can reach the spot on foot via the trails that run along the south side of the island.
+It’s about a 3/4 of a mile walk from the main pier and a mile and a half from Coral Bay.

-Petani Beach snorkeling map, Perhentian Kecil
+Petani Beach snorkeling map, Perhentian Kecil.

 Water entrance for snorkeling Petani Beach